Luton Duty Free

 Luton Airport offers a Shop & Collect service.
 If you are travelling with the UK or EU you can buy your goods at Duty Free and collect them upon your return.
 You will just need to show your proof of purchase at the Arrivals Aelia shop.

-Where is Duty Free located at Luton Airport?
+Where is Luton Duty Free located?

 Aelia Duty Free is located to the right in the Departure Lounge as you come in from Security, around from Starbucks.
 There is also an Arrivals shop just after Baggage Reclaim.